ProjectIgnis/Distribution/README.md

 		* Known bug: invoking the binary from the Terminal directly (./EDOPro.app/Contents/MacOS/EDOPro) will never start the game in fullscreen on macOS Mojave, but no user should be starting the game this way anyway.
 	* Shift+Right Click to add to side deck in Deck Edit now works like on Windows and Linux

-* Added Discord Integration via Rich Presence
-	* Features:
-		* Your status will be set to "Playing Ygopro", with the elapsed time included.
-		Actions that will have description:
-			* Dueling
-			* In menu
-			* Playing a Puzzle
-			* Watching a Replay
-			* Editing a deck
-		* You can invite people to join your room.
-To do it: host a room, then in the Discord PC application you can create an invite in the input text bar.
-		* Similarly, you can join a room through the invite created.
-If Ygopro/Edopro is closed, clicking in the invite will launch the application

 * Scripts now load from one subdirectory level in the script folder only.

 * Prereleases are supported.
 Use the 0x100 OT bit.